 Our Mission: Strengthen, Promote and Maintain our Successful Historic Downtown District.

-Coupeville Historic Waterfront Association is a Washington State Main Street entity under the Washington State Department of Archaeology & Historic Preservation.
+Coupeville Historic Waterfront Association is a certified Washington State Main Street entity within the Washington State Department of Archaeology & Historic Preservation.
 Washington State Main Street is a partner of the Main National Main Street Center (a subsidiary of the National Trust for Historic Preservation).
 Collectively, the Main Street movement helps guide historic American towns and cities through historic preservation-based economic development and community revitalization across the country.